indralukmana/turbin3_Q3_indralukmana_capstone/README.md

   - Tracks a user's daily "check-in" streak using on-chain timestamps.
   - Enforces the rules of the commitment (e.g., daily check-in window).
   - Upon successful completion of the streak, returns the user's SOL.
-  - Issues a secure, single-use "Mint Permit" via a Cross-Program Invocation (CPI) to the `nft-minter` program.
+  - Populates a pre-initialized "Mint Permit" via a Cross-Program Invocation (CPI) to the `nft-minter` program, authorizing the mint.

 - **`nft-minter` Program:**
-  - A permissionless program that mints a verifiable NFT credential.
+  - A permissionless program that mints a verifiable NFT credential using Metaplex Core.
-  - Requires a valid "Mint Permit" from the `srs-vault` program to authorize the mint.
+  - Requires a valid, populated "Mint Permit" to authorize the mint.
   - Consumes the permit after minting to ensure it cannot be reused.
   - The NFT metadata reflects the details of the user's achievement (e.g., streak length, completion date).

 ## 🛠️ Tech Stack

-- **Language**: Rust 1.89.0+
+- **Language**: Rust
 - **Framework**: Anchor 0.31.1
-- **NFT Standard**: Metaplex
+- **NFT Standard**: Metaplex Core
 - **Testing**: `vitest` with `@solana/kit` and `solana-kite`
 - **Client Generation**: Codama for type-safe TypeScript clients from Anchor IDLs.